SitusInversus/Calculator/README.md

 3. Using Grid to implement the surface of the Calculator would be a good solution but since at this point I havent learned it yet.
     Use CSS+Flexbox

+4. to create the necessary JS code I will follow the given steps by "The Odin Project"

+    a.
+Create 4 functions which -add -subtract -multiply    -divide

+    b.
+Create a function which takes 2 numbers and 1 operator to calculate the result